Understanding capacity: What to do when a loved one loses decision-making ability

 While capacity in general is the ability of a person to make reasonable decisions in their day-to-day life, the concept of legal capacity is linked to decisions that have legal consequences, such as making a will, getting married, entering a contract and voting.

-Whether a person has legal capacity depends on the type of decision being addressed, so it’s possible for someone to have capacity to decide on personal issues such as where they want to live, but not have capacity to make financial decisions such as on selling their home.
+Whether a person has legal capacity depends on the type of decision being addressed, so it’s possible for someone to have capacity to decide on personal issues such as where they want to live, but not have capacity to make financial decisions such as selling their home.

 Unlike other countries, however, Australia has no uniform standard for assessing legal capacity, which makes it extremely difficult to measure the varying levels of capacity and even harder to determine when a person has lost capacity.
 Adding to the complexity, each state and territory and each area of law follow slightly different guidelines to determine whether someone has capacity.